ragu222/charges-may-apply/README.md

 			"threshold":"50",
 			"subject":"This is the subject ",
 			"message":"You're low bears !",
-			"sent_flag": 0
 		}
 	 ]
 }
 ```
 A few things about the config.json file:

-	* The inventory_id must be unique and an integer.
+	+ The inventory_id must be unique and an integer.
 I chose those 2 random numbers to help me debug.
-	*
+	+ You can make the target cell whatever you want.
+	+ If you want to chekc more than two inventories just copy everything from inventory to message (including the curly brackets), and change the inventory_id.

 Your google sheet ID you won't know until you create you Sheet.
 Once you've created it come back and fill this part in.
 The googlesheetId is the part of the Sheets link that is a long string of letters and numbers.

-Also note the section titled "inventories."
-That is where you want the scrip to look for a value and also what you want that threshold value to be.
-We're looking for elephants here in our example, but you could look for anything.
+The sheetId in this example config is a Sheet that I own.
+If you want to use it to try out this code just let me know and I'll share the service account email and the key with you.

 ###Python script